SphericalCowww/ROS_init_practice/ros2_ws4_controller/README.md

     ros2 run my_robot_firmware testRaspPi5_pca9685_channel0

+### ros2_control with plugins

+Plugin servos to channels 0 and 1 in PCA9685.
+Note, however, that the RC servos used do not have speed mode and feedback, so remove the read() requirement in ``src/my_robot_firmware/src/hardware_interface_pca9685.cpp`` and mimic the differential drive with angular position control instead of speed control.
+Run:

+    ros2 launch my_robot_bringup my_robot.launch.xml

 ## References:
 - Edouard Renard, "ROS 2 - Hardware and ros2_control, Step by Step" (<a href="https://www.udemy.com/course/ros2_control/">Udemy</a>)